camel-tooling/camel-dap-client-vscode/README.md

 - Inspect variable values on suspended breakpoints
 - Resume a single route instance and resume all route instances
 - Stepping when the route definition is in the same file
+- Allow to update values of variables:
-- Update values of variables in scope `Debugger` and the message body
+  - in scope `Debugger`
+  - the message body
+  - a message header when it is of type String

 ## Requirements